executablebooks/MyST-Parser/.github/ISSUE_TEMPLATE/documentation-improvements.md

 ---
 name: Documentation Improvements
-about: Suggests improvements to the documentation
+about: Suggest improvements to the documentation
 title: ''
 labels: documentation
 assignees: ''